-White sangria, whether prepared with white wine or wheat beer, is as fun as it is elegant and refreshing to drink during the warmer months.
+White sangria, whether prepared with white wine or wheat beer, is as fun as it is elegant and refreshing to drink.

 It can be mixed in any number of ways and we are offering up two tried and true variations of one main recipe in this post.
 Both are infinitely customizable so you can easily modify them to suit your own preferences.